 Why you'll love this recipe

 Icing sugar.
 Adds a fine sweetness that dissolves easily in comparison to granulated version of sugar which are more coarse.
+I wouldn't recommend substituting as it will change the texture.

 Please check the recipe card for full list of ingredients and quantity.
-See below for substitutions and variations.

 How to make lemon shortbread